NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 This book finds an optimal middle ground between a high-level, broad description of how those modules interact with each other, and their detailed implementations.
 Most of the examples are written in C++ and are object-oriented in nature, however.

-Ullmann et al. [13] used this model as a target reference when exploring the architecture of three popular open-source game engines (Cocos2d-x, Godot, and Urho3D).
+Ullmann et al. [13] used this model as a target reference when exploring the architecture of three popular open source game engines (Cocos2d-x, Godot, and Urho3D).
 They added a separate World Editor (EDI) subsystem "because it [World Editor] directly impacts game developers’ work."
 Godot was found to have all 16 out of 16 subsystems, while Cocos2d-x and Urcho3D 13 and 12 respectively.
 However, the missing functionality was not absent, but rather scattered among other subsystems.